palec87/pymarad/README.md

 # Pymarad
-Collection of tutorials/projects from all fields of life using high-shool with assistance of Python, not only for the high school students.
+Collection of tutorials/projects from all fields of life using high-shool math with assistance of Python, not only for the high school students.

 ## If you do not have Python installed
 No worries, there are several options how to run Jupyter Notebooks freely on 3rd party servers: